Golden desert dunes glowing under a warm evening sky

 • What is the cheapest dune access in Dubai?

 Al Qudra Lakes sits at the floor of the price ladder: free public access, no permit, no entrance fee.
 Park at the lakes, walk to the dune line, photograph the sunrise.
-The cheapest commercial safari floor is AED 99 at Al Awir or Lahbab; the cheapest reserve-tier safari is AED 350 at Al Marmoom; the luxury reserve floor sits at AED 695 inside the DDCR.
+The cheapest commercial safari floor is AED 99 at Al Awir or Lahbab; the cheapest reserve-level safari is AED 350 at Al Marmoom; the luxury reserve floor sits at AED 695 inside the DDCR.

 • Which dune system does the standard AED 199 evening safari use?